Hello, it looks like you are visiting from United States / Estados Unidos Language US Go to United States (English) / Estados Unidos (español) site

 • Extremely clear indoors

-Sensity® Fast greatly reduces that awkward in-between period that most other lenses have for a seamless experience moving from outdoors to indoors.
+Sensity® Fast greatly reduces the awkward in-between period that most other lenses have for a seamless experience moving from outdoors to indoors.

 Sensity® Dark